In this post, I will explain California’s laws on violating a restraining order.

-A restraining order, or protective order as it is also known, are generally issued to protect spouses, ex-spouses, or parties who are, or who once were, intimate with the offender to protect them from physical harm or other offensive conduct.
+A restraining order is issued to protect spouses, ex-spouses, or parties who are, or who once were, intimate with the offender to protect them from physical harm or other offensive conduct.

 Restraining orders are issued for the following types of behavior: